-Before riding the vehicle, ask your passenger to inform you to slowdo stop immediately if he feels uncomfortable or insecure during the ride.
-It (еер а watchful eye on your passenger while riding.
+- Before riding the vehicle, ask your passenger to inform you to slowd own or stop immediately if he feels uncomfortable or insecure during the ride.
+Keep a watchful eye on your passenger while riding.

 ACTIVE TECHNOLOGIES (iTC) (600 ACE)

 Introduction